 Our academy approach to online safety, including appropriate filtering and monitoring on school devices and school networks is reflected in this Child Protection Policy including awareness of the ease of access to mobile phone networks.
-(See KCSiE 2023 Paragraph 138).
+(See KCSiE 2024 Paragraphs 12,102,123 and 133 to 146).